PeppyDays/learn-rust-with-tests/src/rust_fundamentals/errors.md

 }
 ```

 Again, it is very important to just write enough code to satisfy the compiler.
-We correct our `withdraw` method to return error and for now we have to return something so let's just return `Ok(())`.
+We correct our `withdraw` method to return an error, and for now we have to return something, so let's just return `Ok(())`.

 ### Write Enough Code to Make It Pass